MicrosoftDocs/fabric-docs/docs/data-explorer/database-management.md

 ## Data connections

 Ingestion can be done as a one-time operation, or as a continuous method using Event Hub.
-To establish a continuous data connection, see [Event Hub- Link TBD]().
+To establish a continuous data connection, see [TODO-Event Hub- Link TBD]().

+(TODO- Yael to add information here.)

 :::image type="content" source="media/database-management/data-connections.png" alt-text="Screenshot of Data Connections pane.":::